WASC Words California

 WASC has adapted accreditation visits during the pandemic.
-Here is where we currently stand for the visits that take place this coming year:
+Here is where we currently stand for the visits that take place this spring:

 - Mid-cycle visits are being conducted virtually

-- All other visit types are being conducted either in person or virtually on a case-by-case basis.
+- All other visit types are being conducted on a case-by-case basis.